JStateson/CreditStats/README.md

 To remove all your client data run the app by entering 'CreditStatistics.exe reset'

 The program will ask once if you wish to use the demo mode.
-The demo data is included in the app but text files are provide so show the format.
+The demo data is included in the app but text files are provide to show the format.